LeahLLL/AI-DK-Media-project/README.md

 -embedding_more.py : Script to add SBERT embeddings and some EDA to the dataset.
 -tune_AI_score_and_more.ipynb : Notebook to tune AI detection scores and perform additional EDA.
--alz_submit.ipynb : Notebook for most paper result
+-alz_submit.ipynb : Notebook for most paper result -sentiment.py : Script for sentiment analysis on the dataset.
+-Company_extraction.ipynb : Notebook to extract company names from the news articles.

 LLM:
 description: For AAU AI-Lab 8 Gpus vLLM classification